 When it comes to credit cards, guess what?
 They are not all created equal.
 When you are ready to apply for a credit card, you want to make sure you do your research to find the best match for you.

-And because your time is valuable, you don’t want to wait a long time to be able to use your new credit card.
-Because of this reason, most people prefer instant approval credit cards like the Delta SkyMiles credit card that allow you to earn benefits like cashback and airline miles.
+Because your time is valuable, you don’t want to wait a long time to be able to use your new credit card.
+For this reason, many people prefer feature-rich, instant approval credit cards like the Delta SkyMiles credit card that allow you to earn benefits like cashback and airline miles.

 It just takes a few short minutes to find out if you have been approved.
 No waiting…no hassle.

-But, before you dive in, there are a few things you should now.
+But, before you dive in, there are a few things you should know.

 Today we will discuss…